ziiaev/test-relational-db/README.md

 'EmployeeDocuments' table has many-to-one relationship with 'DocumentTypes' table.
 'EmployeeDocuments' table has many-to-one relationship with 'Employees' table.

-'Customers' table has one-to-many relationship with 'ProjectSets' table.
-'ProjectSets' table has one-to-many relationship with 'Projects' table.
+'Customers' table has one-to-many relationship with 'Projects' table.

 'Projects' table has many-to-many relationship with 'Employees' table.